ShamylZakariya/Windchimes/NOTES.md

 - Trigger bell chime at runtime with intensity, duration, and an appropriate envelope based on the impact kinetics.
     - do we need to generate different tones based on the location of the impact on the bell?
 Or is the bell tone independent of impact site?

+## Phase 3
+- Use Job System to run these rays in parallel

 ### On Bell Tone Synthesis
 https://www.soundonsound.com/techniques/synthesizing-bells
 - Figure 8 is particularly informative.